Chalarangelo/30-seconds-of-php/README.md

 ### endsWith

-Check if a string is ends with by another string.
+Check if a string is ends with a given substring.

 ```php
 function endsWith($haystack, $needle)